Skip to main content

 1. Use a SingleCare prescription discount card

-With a SingleCare Mounjaro coupon, uninsured patients can get Mounjaro for as little as $935.
-Depending on the pharmacy, other Mounjaro discount prices may be higher.
-Check the current prices on SingleCare’s Mounjaro discount card page
+With a SingleCare Mounjaro coupon, uninsured patients can get Mounjaro for as little as $875.
+Check the current prices on SingleCare’s Mounjaro discount card page.
+While there, make sure to sign up for SingleCare’s loyalty savings program.
+This can net bonus savings on refills or future drug purchases.

 2. Shop around for the lowest price

-Comparing pharmacy prices can result in net savings of as much as $400.
-That’s the difference between the lowest pharmacy price for Mounjaro and the average retail price.
+Comparing pharmacy prices can result in net savings of as much as $270.
+That’s the difference between the lowest and the highest pharmacy prices for Mounjaro.
 You can easily compare prices from different pharmacies on the SingleCare Mounjaro coupon page

-3. Ask the prescriber about other GLP-1 agonists
+3. Ask the prescriber about other GLP-1 drugs

-The prescriber may be able to recommend another brand-name prescription medication similar to Mounjaro called a GLP-1 receptor agonist.
-These alternatives may cost hundreds of dollars less per month than the cost of Mounjaro.
+The prescribing healthcare professional may be able to recommend another brand-name prescription medication similar to Mounjaro, a GLP-1 receptor agonist.
+These alternative GLP-1 medications may cost hundreds of dollars less per month than Mounjaro.

 4. Ask the prescriber for medical advice about cheaper diabetes drugs

-The prescribing healthcare provider may have good medical advice about alternative blood glucose-lowering drugs that haven’t yet been tried.
-For example, many diabetes management medications are available as generics, so the cost could be dramatically lower than Mounjaro.
+Ask the prescribing healthcare provider for advice about alternative blood glucose-lowering drugs that haven’t been tried.
+Many diabetes management medications are available as generics, so the cost could be dramatically lower than Mounjaro.

 5. Ask the prescriber about other weight loss medications